 - The course is graded differently for grads and undergrads.
-(Please read the syllabus for a detailed explaination.)
+(Please read the syllabus for a detailed explanation.)
 Your grade is based half on your logs (promptness and quality of submission) and half on your supervisor's evaluation of your performance.

 - Starting in fall 2012, undergraduates will receive a pass or fail for this course.
 For undergrads, the credits will count toward your CAS degree, but not toward your journalism major.
 Grad students should discuss their credit choices with Career Services, their program directors and graduate aide.